naieraamostafa/CareerFusion/README.md

 2. Optimize Job Announcement Strategies:
   -	Implement features that streamline the creation and distribution of job postings.

-  -	Efficiently search through existing CVs in the database, maximizing the reach and effectiveness of job announcements or by weite post for announcement .
+  -	Efficiently search through existing CVs in the database, maximizing the reach and effectiveness of job announcements or by write post for announcement .
 3. Streamline Interview and Assessment Coordination:
   - Provide a comprehensive suite of tools for scheduling and managing different types of interviews (phone, technical, etc.), as well as coordinating assessments or tasks.